Pages

 The one numbered 124 Washington Street was built by Wilder and bought in 1833 by Phineas Handerson, the first to practice law in Chesterfield."
 The above information is from, Smith, Marjorie W., Historic Homes of Cheshire County New Hampshire, Brattleboro, VT: Griswold Offset Printing, 1968.
 Pg.
 57.

-I wonder what made him so happy, he died at age 91.
+I wonder what made him so happy.
+He died at age 91.

 124 Washington St., Keene, N.H. (spring and fall)